-Why do 50% of students starting college fail to graduate?
+Why do 50 percent of students starting college fail to graduate?

 Posted Apr 26, 2009

-The figures are pretty dramatic.
-On average, about 50% of students fail to graduate from the college in which they first enroll.
-(See The Journal of Colege Retention.)
+The figures are pretty dramatic: On average, about 50% of students fail to graduate from the college in which they first enroll.
+(See The Journal of College Retention.)

-What's the matter with these institutions and students anyway?
-Is it higher education failing to adequately engage the students, or is it students who are failing to make an adequate effort?
+What's the matter with these institutions and students?
+Is higher education failing to adequately engage the students, or are the students failing to make an adequate effort?
 The answer is "both."

-As described more fully on an earlier blog entry, the hardest of four stages of adolescence comes last: Trial Independence (ages 18 - 23.)
+As described more fully in an earlier post, the hardest of four stages of adolescence comes last: Trial Independence (ages 18-23.)
 Why is final stage so hard?
-To briefly recapitulate, for many young people, to be away from home at college creates too much freedom of independence and too much stress to competently manage.
+Briefly, for many young people, to be away from home at college creates too much freedom and independence, and too much stress to competently manage.

 Consider three challenges of independence.
 There is enormous latitude for choice because now what you do with so much freedom is entirely up to you.
 There is enormous responsibility because now how well you manage all depends on you.
 And there is enormous distraction because so many of your friends are out for having a good time, day and night.
 For many students, college time is party time.
 To make matters worse, many of these students have entered college with their study habits already impaired by having let down their academic effort senior year in high school to play and have a final good time.
 Unwittingly, by stopping working hard at the end of high school they weakened the study habits they carried with them into college.

 To some degree, most young people abuse the increased degree of freedom and independence.
 In consequence, they incur the cost of many early breakdowns.
 There are broken relationships, broken jobs, broken promises, broken credit commitments, broken laws, broken leases, broken grades.
-Freedom at this age is also made more difficult to manage by the company one keeps -- peers who are losing their footing, slipping and sliding, breaking commitments, and floundering just like you.
+Freedom at this age is also made more difficult to manage by the company one keeps—peers losing their footing, slipping and sliding, breaking commitments, and floundering just like you.
 And now the period of maximum use of alcohol and other drugs begins, harder drugs becoming more common than before.

 Add to all this complexity the many sources of stress that now beleaguer their lives.
 I will list only a few.
-There is sleep deprivation from continually staying up late, last minute pressures from procrastination, indebtedness from overspending, and loneliness away from home.
-There is social insecurity in new situation, poor nutrition and health care, and no clear future direction in life to follow.
+There is sleep deprivation from continually staying up late, last-minute pressures from procrastination, indebtedness from overspending, and loneliness away from home.
+There is social insecurity in a new situation, poor nutrition and health care, and no clear future direction in life to follow.
 There is more substance use for recreation and escape, failure to keep all obligations, and low self-esteem from feeling incompetent at this older age.
-Despondency, anxiety, and exhaustion are common problems at this time.
-The hardest stage of adolescence comes last because now the young person is up against the toughest challenge of all: how to finally learn to act grown up.
+Despondency, anxiety, and exhaustion are common problems.
+The hardest stage of adolescence comes last because now the young person is up against the toughest challenge of all: how to finally learn to act grown-up.

-This population of last stage adolescents are the student body that higher education is challenged to teach.
-And a challenge it is as frustrated teachers wonder: "Why don't students stay enrolled, speak up to teachers, turn work in on time, and show up regularly to class?"
+This population of last-stage adolescents are the student body that higher education is challenged to teach.
+And a challenge it is as frustrated teachers wonder, "Why don't students stay enrolled, speak up, turn work in on time, and show up regularly to class?"
 The answer is, because of conflicts these young people have with taking four kinds of responsibilities that support true independence.

 What can a teacher or parent helpfully do?
 Maintain adult demands and expect young people to meet them.
 Accept no excuses, make no exceptions, and attempt no rescues.
 Listen respectfully and empathetically and do not criticize the young person for not measuring up to what college expected.
 Encourage learning more responsibility from facing consequences of how one chose to act.
 And support the courage to keep growing forward in life.